Eli1771/resources_for_ventures/test/spec.md

 MY CHECKLIST

 -Make radio button select w/ icons for student signin -Helpers in views to set permissions <--- done?
 -Flash messages for all routing errors
--Bugfix student assignments list
 -Add option to select user type when you sign up w/ fb <---------- -User assignment 'mark as viewed' buttons should be displayed conditionally -Bugfix user assignments hash outputting to screen